How Poor UX/UI Is Costing You Customers (And What to Do About It)

 The Takeaway: Don’t Wait Until It’s Too Late

 I don’t need to tell you that losing users hurts.
+By now, it’s clear that poor UX is costing you customers, revenue, and long-term growth.
 You’ve already done the hard work of getting people in the door.
 Now, make sure your UX/UI isn’t pushing them right back out.